Yoploo/MAYOLUL/README.md

 ## Contributions

 Contributions to this project are welcome!
-If you would like to contribute, please submit a pull request with your changes.
+If you would like to contribute, please follow the contribution guidelines CONTRIBUTION.md .

 ## License